markbosire/Practice-Questions-GCP-ACE/README.md

 ### You want to configure Autohealing for network load balancing for a group of Compute Engine instances that run in multiple zones, using the fewest possible steps.
 You need to configure re-creation of VMs if they are unresponsive after 3 attempts of 10 seconds each.
 What should you do?

-- [ ] Create an HTTP load balancer with a backend configuration that references an e isting instance group.
+- [ ] Create an HTTP load balancer with a backend configuration that references an existing instance group.
 Set the health check to healthy (HTTP).
-- [ ] Create an HTTP load balancer with a backend configuration that references an e isting instance group.
-Define a balancing mode and set the ma imum RPS to 10.
+- [ ] Create an HTTP load balancer with a backend configuration that references an existing instance group.
+Define a balancing mode and set the maximum RPS to 10.
 - [ ] Create a Managed Instance Group.
 Set the Autohealing health check to healthy (HTTP).
 - [ ] Create a Managed Instance Group.
 Verify that the autoscaling setting is on.

 **[⬆ Back to Top](#table-of-contents)**

-### You have a Linu  VM that must connect to Cloud SQL.
+### You have a Linux VM that must connect to Cloud SQL.
 You created a service account with the appropriate access rights.
 You want to make sure that the VM uses this service account instead of the default Compute Engine service account.
 What should you do?

 - [ ] When creating the VM via the web console, specify the service account under the 'Identity and API Access' section.
 - [ ] Download a JSON Private Key for the service account.
 On the Project Metadata, add that JSON as the value for the key compute-engine-service-account.